-- Need to explore if CCT can put a finger post on the road as this would encourage more visitors. - A QR code system possibly needs to be installed, there is currently no facility to leave donations. - Try to recruit new volunteers. - Engage in regular and on-going communications with the community, also support them as required. - Engage in regular and on-going communications with the community, also support them as required. - Organise regular meetings with the community.
+- Need to explore if CCT can put a finger post on the road as this would encourage more visitors. - Engage in regular and on-going communications with the community, also support them as required. - Organise regular meetings with the community.